-Camp Simcha is there for parents with babies born very prematurely or seriously ill, offering services such as breast milk pumps and parking vouchers to sibling support or a night nurse when for when they get home.
+Camp Simcha is there for parents with babies born very prematurely or seriously ill, offering services such as breast milk pumps and parking vouchers to sibling support or a night nurse for when they get home.

 For most families we hope this will be a short-term support service to get them through those first few months.
 However, having Camp Simcha on hand from the outset means we can be there for families going forward – with our full range of services – if their needs are more long-term.